What is it?

 What is it for?

 Another good question.
-AR is a medium, like TV or the internet, the big difference being its ability to present content in three dimensions, not just two.
+Immersive technology is a medium, like TV or the internet, the big difference being its ability to present content in three dimensions, rather than the standard two.
 Like any medium, it is used for a wide variety of purposes, from entertainment to education, artistic to practical.
 A few examples, to demonstrate this breadth: